Updated: Jun 22

 8. Create content to build an engaged fanbase.

-Don’t collect followers, create fans.
+As an independent musician, it's easy to collect followers when you should be creating fans.
 Use content to build an engaged audience before you even think about paying to promote your music.
 Remember a Like is easy to do and is a very low-level form of engagement.
 Create a mailing list and provide prizes and rewards encouraging people to sign up.
 Here are 10 ways to collect first-party data and meaningful engagement.

 Run a sweepstake or competition